Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Characterizing genuine quantum non-Markovianity

-A similar relation also holds for selective operations applied on $C$.
-Together with convexity, the strong monotonicity of operations on $A$ and $C$ renders that the sQNM is monotonically non-increasing under $\mathbb{LOCC}_{A\leftrightarrow C}$, similar to what we have seen for squashed entanglement~\cite{Vidal00, Christandl04}.
-These operations may involve implementing one-way or multiple rounds of classical communications between $A$ and $C$.
+A similar relation also holds for selective operations applied to Charlie.
+Together with convexity, the strong monotonicity of operations on Alice and Charlie renders that the sQNM is monotonically non-increasing under $\mathbb{LOCC}_{\mathbf{A}\leftrightarrow \mathbf{C}}$, similar to what we have seen for squashed entanglement~\cite{Vidal00, Christandl04}; the sQNM $N_{sq}(A;C|B)_{\rho}$ could be deemed as a measure of the conditional entanglement in $\rho_{ABC}$ quantifying entanglement between $A$ and $C$ when conditioned on $B$.
+The $\mathbb{LOCC}_{\mathbf{A}\leftrightarrow \mathbf{C}}$ may involve implementing one-way or multiple rounds of classical communication between Alice and Charlie.

-The sQNM, $N_{sq}(A;C|B)_\rho$ for a state $\rho_{ABC}$, remains invariant under a local unitary (or isometry) operation on $B$.
-In general, it is monotonically non-increasing under local quantum channel $\mathbb{LO}_{B}$ on $B$.
-Any non-unitary operation introduces noise in $B$, which should not increase a genuine quantum non-Markovianity as expected.
-It is, however, not a strong monotone under selective operation (or instruments) on $B$.
-As a consequence, we see that the local operations implemented via one-way classical communication from $A$ to $B$ (and from $C$ to $B$), i.e., $\mathbb{LOCC}_{A \to B}$ (and $\mathbb{LOCC}_{C \to B}$), are the operations that do not increase sQNM.
-Any operation that involves local operations and classical communications from the condition $B$ to $A$ or $C$ may increase the sQNM.
-For instance, with two initial Bell states shared between $A$ and $B$ and $B$ and $C$, local Bell measurements on $B$ and classical communication to $C$ and followed by a local unitary operation on $C$ can implement entanglement swapping, leading to the maximally entangled state between $A$ and $C$.
-Thus, $\mathbb{LOCC}_{B \to A}$ and $\mathbb{LOCC}_{B \to C}$ are not allowed, and this is a consequence of the fact that sQNM is not a strong monotone under local operations on $B$.
+The sQNM, $N_{\mathrm{sq}}(A;C|B)_\rho$ for a state $\rho_{ABC}$, remains invariant under a local unitary (or isometry) operation by Bob.
+In general, it is monotonically non-increasing under local quantum channel $\mathbb{LO}_{\mathbf{B}}$ on Bob's system.
+Any non-unitary operation introduces noise in Bob's system, which should not increase a genuine quantum non-Markovianity as expected.
+It is, however, not a strong monotone under selective operation (or instruments) on Bob.
+As a consequence, we see that the local operations implemented via one-way classical communication from Alice to Bob (and from Charlie to Bob), i.e., $\mathbb{LOCC}_{\mathbf{A} \to \mathbf{B}}$ (and $\mathbb{LOCC}_{\mathbf{C} \to \mathbf{B}}$), are the operations that do not increase sQNM.
+Any operation that involves local operations and classical communications from Bob to Alice or Charlie may increase the sQNM.
+For instance, with two initial Bell states shared between Alice and Bob and Bob and Charlie, local Bell measurements by Bob and classical communication to Charlie followed by a local unitary operation by Charlie can implement entanglement swapping, leading to the maximally entangled state between Alice and Charlie.
+Thus, $\mathbb{LOCC}_{\mathbf{B} \to \mathbf{A}}$ and $\mathbb{LOCC}_{\mathbf{B} \to \mathbf{C}}$ are not allowed, and this is a consequence of the fact that sQNM is not a strong monotone under local operations on Bob.